Taaitaaiger/jlrs/README.md

   Julia's `ccall` interface can be used to call functions written in Rust from Julia.
 No runtime can be used in this case because Julia has already been initialized, when this feature is enabled the `CCall` struct is available which offers the same functionality as the sync runtime without initializing Julia.
+The `julia_module` macro is provided to easily export functions, foreign types, and data in combination with the macros from the `Wrap` module in the Jlrs package.

 - `uv`